Article

-During a live Q&A earlier this summer ā€” Preserving the Spark: Realizing Value When Acquiring Smaller Companies ā€” Galina Wolinetz, MD Integrations & Separations at Virtas Partners covered a broad range of considerations, challenges and watchouts that are unique to acquiring small, founder-led companies.
+Even three years after Galina Wolinetz, MD Integrations & Separations at Virtas Partners, shared her insights on the acquisition and integration of smaller companies into larger ones, the insights still resonate.
+During the live Q&A, Wolinetz covered a broad range of considerations, challenges and watchouts that are unique to acquiring small, founder-led companies.

 Q: What are the critical change management activities?